Design is about what is not (yet).”

 She completed her PhD studies in Sustainable Urban Design at the University of Roma Tre (IT), where she also taught and worked as a researcher.

-She studied architectural design and practiced as a registered architect in Italy and Spain.
+She studied architectural design and has practised as an architect in Italy and Spain.